 Benny Goodman’s Let’s Dance broadcasts first aired in December of 1934.
 His was the final of several music features of each night making it a late broadcast on the East Coast.
 They were too late for most high school and college students who needed to be up early for school.
 The U.S. tour by Benny Goodman and his orchestra was booked following the Let’s Dance broadcasts.
 It was not terribly successful until he hit the West Coast.
-The 3-hour time difference of his live broadcasts, between New York and Los Angeles, had enabled school-aged kids out West to hear the nightly broadcasts.
+The three-hour time difference of his live broadcasts, between New York and Los Angeles, had enabled school-aged kids out West to hear the nightly broadcasts.
 They were familiar with the music and eager to meet the band bringing them this new music.

 In the summer of 1935, the tour culminated with Goodman’s performance at the Palomar in Los Angeles.
 Although Oakland turnouts were good and the crowds enthusiastic, the band was not expecting what they found at the Palomar.
 What appeared to be the end of the tour for the Benny Goodman Big Band suddenly changed with the kids that night.
 When the kids heard the band launch into a hot swing number, they surged forward, crowding the bandstand and cheering.

 The headlines and reviews trumpeted the success of the Benny Goodman Big Band in California.
 Magazines like Down Beat and Metronome printed more articles about their swing music.
 John Hammond, known for discovering artists like Count Basie and Billie Holiday, wrote about big bands in Down Beat as early as 1935.
 By 1936, when Benny Goodman was performing just blocks away from the magazine’s Chicago offices, articles about the band filled its issues.
 Jazz in the form of big band swing was now beginning to sweep the nation.
 Radio remotes regularly featured the new swing music, and most all the major hotels in large cities had a “wire” (a line for broadcast transmission).
 Jukeboxes were everywhere, kids were dancing, record jockeys were spinning discs and talking them up, and the public appetite seemed inexhaustible.